FazeCT/fazect.github.io/content/posts/hacktheon2024/index.md

 I met the Malaysian and Singaporean GCC 2024 students at the event, and we enjoyed our time together during our stay.

-Also, finally I have met Ainsetin - a pwn god from thehackerscrew.
+Also, finally I have met Ainsetin - a pwn god ~~once from thehackerscrew~~.
 He was a little bit introvert so I did not take any picture with him.
 Sad!

 ## First day in Myeongdong